pb8o/firecracker-demo/README.md

 ## Step-by-Step Instructions

-Get this repo on an EC2 i3.metal instance.
+Get this repo on an EC2 Intel metal instance.
 Open two terminals/ssh-connections to the instance.

 ### Terminal window 1